 6 cups chicken stock

-1 pound (about 16 to 20 count) extra-large shrimp, peeled and deveined, tail on
+1 lb (16 to 20 count) extra-large shrimp, peeled and deveined, tail on

 1 bay leaf

-- Put 1/4 cup olive oil in a paella pan or 20-inch camp skillet.
-Heat until hot but not smoking.
+- Put 1/4 cup olive oil in a paella pan or 20-inch skillet.
+Heat until hot but not smoking (paella pan heats quickly).
 Add the chorizo and brown lightly on both sides, about 3 to 5 minutes.
-Remove chorizo from pan and set aside.
+Remove from burner and remove chorizo from pan and set aside.

-- Add the onions, red pepper, garlic and crushed tomatoes and cook, stirring frequently, until onions are soft, about 3 to 5 minutes.
+- Add the onions, red pepper, garlic, green beans, and tomatoes and cook over medium heat, stirring frequently, until onions are soft, about 3 to 5 minutes.
 If using chicken, add to pan and cook, stirring, just until chicken is no longer pink on the outside, as it will simmer for a good length of time.

-- Add 2 to 3 cups stock, bring to simmer, then add the rice, chorizo and the spice mixture.
-Stir well to combine, then smooth it out to an even layer (you should have just a layer of liquid between 1/4 and 1/2 inch on top) and allow to come back to a low, slow simmer.
+- Add 2 to 3 cups stock, bring to simmer, then add the rice, chorizo and the spice/wine mixture.
+Stir well to combine, then smooth it out to an even layer (you should have just a layer of liquid between 1/4 and 1/2 inch on top) and allow to come back to a low simmer.

 - Push the shrimp down into the simmering mixture (and do the same with scallops if using them) so they are covered by the liquid, being careful not to stir the mixture.
-Move the pan just enough to the side of the fire so the liquid continues to simmer slowly; if using cooktop, rotate pan periodically.
+Simmer low to medium; rotate pan periodically.

 - Add stock as needed to maintain that very thin visible layer for 20 minutes, but do not move the rice around.
 After 20 minutes check rice and continue to cook, adding stock, until all visible liquid is absorbed and rice is tender but not mushy, from 5 to 15 minutes.
+Keep heat high enough to develop socarrat in bottom of pan.
 Serve and enjoy.